Characteristics of Dilutional Anemia

 What is Dilutional Anemia?

-Truly or Dilutional Anemic?
+True or Dilutional Anemia?

 The general medical assumption is that a low hemoglobin concentration is equivalent to a reduced total volume of red blood cells, which, unfortunately, is not always the case since alterations in plasma volume may influence haemoglobin concentration independently of red blood cell volume.
 A high number of anemic patients are in fact dilutional anemic and these may require different medical treatment than anemic patients, i.e. anemic patients with reduced red blood cell volume.

-Research Result Box
+Research Result

 Dilutional Anemia in Chronic Kidney Disease and Heart Failure Patients

-Research has also demonstrated that among anemic CKD stage 3–5 patients, not on dialysis, that only six patients had a decrease in red blood cell volume as the cause for their anemia, whereas 14 patients had an increase in plasma volume and therefore dilutional anemic.
+Research has also demonstrated that among anemic CKD stage 3–5 patients, not on dialysis, only six patients had a decrease in red blood cell volume as the cause for their anemia, whereas 14 patients had an increase in plasma volume and therefore dilutional anemic.

 In another study, eighteen CKD patients undergoing hemodialysis were anemic as determined by hemoglobin concentration.
 Of these patients, only nine (50%) were anemic related to low red blood cell volume whereas all patients displayed elevated plasma volume.
 This study hence confirms the shortcomings of basing anemia diagnosis on the assessment of hemoglobin concentration alone.